How To Feed A Loon

 • Turn your broiler on HIGH.

-• Toss the roughly chopped tomatoes with the extra-virgin olive oil, rosemary, chives, ½ tsp salt, and ¼ tsp black pepper.
+• Toss the roughly chopped tomatoes with the extra-virgin olive oil, rosemary, chives, ½ teaspoon salt, and ¼ teaspoon black pepper.
 Place on a baking sheet lined with foil and place 6 inches under the broiler.
 Roast for 1 to 2 minutes, and then stir the tomatoes around with a wooden spoon.
 Roast for another couple minutes, until soft and starting to char.
 Remove and loosely tent with a piece of foil.
 Keep your eyes on them in the oven, don't let them completely burn!

 • Heat ¼ cup of the canola oil in a large cast-iron skillet over medium-high heat until shimmering and just starting to smoke.